|Nutrition Facts (per serving)|

-This recipe for Czech vanilla crescents or vanilkove rohlicky is popular year-round, but especially at Christmas time when they become part of vánoční cukrový (vah-NAWTCH-nee tsoo-KRAW-vee) or Christmas sweets.
+While these Czech vanilla crescents or vanilkove rohlicky are made year-round, they are especially popular at Christmas time when they become part of vánoční cukrový (vah-NAWTCH-nee tsoo-KRAW-vee) or Christmas sweets.
 Vanilla crescents are also popular Christmas cookies in Germany and Austria where they are called Vanillekipferl.

-Some people like to roll these in vanilla sugar while they are still hot, and yet others prefer them rolled in confectioners' sugar—it looks like they've been dusted with freshly fallen snow, which is so perfect for Christmas.
+Some people like to roll the crescents in vanilla sugar and yet others prefer them rolled in confectioners' sugar which is perfect for Christmas because it looks like they've been dusted with freshly fallen snow.

 5 tablespoons sugar